ronnieholm/Bugfree.NemLogIn/README.md

       files no longer part of OIOSAML.Net.

    2. The dk.nita.saml20 and dk.nita.saml20.ext.audit.log4net projects projects
-      cannot compile outside the OIOSAML.Net solution unless we append the contents of src\dk.nita.saml20\CommonAssemblyInfo.cs to the projects' AssemblyInfo.cs
+      cannot compile outside the OIOSAML.Net solution unless we append the contents of src\dk.nita.saml20\CommonAssemblyInfo.cs to the projects'
-      files.
-Instead of maintaining version attributes in two places, OIOSAML.Net refers to a common location which after copying the projecs leads to the following compiler error:
+      AssemblyInfo.cs files.
+Instead of maintaining version attributes in two places, OIOSAML.Net refers to a common location which after copying the projects leads to the following compiler error:

       error CS2001: Source file 'Bugfree.NemLogIn\src\dk.nita.saml20\..\CommonAssemblyInfo.cs' could not be found.